bransfieldjack/django_todo/README.md

 * To access th admin panel, add /admin in front of the home view URL.
 * To create an sqlite3rc file, with .headers and .mode columns, add the new file to the ~/ directory.

-### Models
+## Models

-* A way for ouur python code to interact with our databases.
+* A way for our python code to interact with our databases.
 * python3 manage.py makemigrations - creates config file for django to know what to do.
 * python3 manage.py migrate - creates a new table in the database called todo_item.
 * add, admin.site.register(Item) to the admin.py file, and check the admin console to confirm.